 The expected return on scheme assets is determined by considering the expected returns available on the assets underlying the current investment policy.
 Expected yields on fixed interest investments are based on gross redemption yields as at the Balance Sheet date.
 Expected returns on equity investments reflect long-term real rates of return experienced in the respective markets.

-The annual gain on scheme assets in the year was £404,665 (2015/16: loss of (£17,565).
+The annual gain on scheme assets in the year was £178,827 (2016/17: gain of £404,665).

 Scheme History